 Thomas KELLY Shettleston

 In the 1956 E to G, Tommy was fastest on Stage 3 and Shettleston secured silver medals.
 In 1957 it was bronze and in 1958 silver again, with Tommy once more fastest on Stage 3.
-In the Senior National XC, he contributed to team bronze in 1958.
+In the Senior National Cross-Country, he contributed to team bronze in 1958.
 As a veteran, Tommy won the Scottish Masters Cross-Country M60 title in 1984, when Shettleston won the team gold medals, as they had done in 1982 and 1983.

 John KENNEDY Victoria Park 1989